 Credit: @where.do.you.summer on Instagram

-Montauk hotels have grown increasingly chic over the past few years as the area has evolved from quiet beach town to luxurious getaway.
-In season—between Memorial Day and Labor Day—you’ll pay top dollar whether staying in a small motel or at the famed Gurney's Montauk Resort & Seawater Spa.
-Boutique hotels like Hero Beach Club and the Breakers, a seaside 1950s-era hotel renovated in 2017, present varying takes on the new Montauk.
+Montauk hotels have grown increasingly chic as the area has evolved from quiet beach town to luxurious getaway.
+In season—between Memorial Day and Labor Day—you’ll pay top dollar whether staying in a small motel or at the famed Gurney's Montauk Resort & Seawater Spa, featuring ocean-view rooms, suites, and cottages, plus a world-class seawater spa.
+Daunt's Albatross is a casually cool, family-run boutique motel featuring a saltwater pool and daily dining at the Bird on the Roof café across the street.
+Boutique hotels like Hero Beach Club and Breakers, present varying takes on the new Montauk, while The Surf Lodge offers a boho-chic waterfront retreat known for live music, wellness programming, and an irresistible summer energy.
 Wherever you decide to stay, you’ll be close to beaches, parks, and shopping.

 8 pm: Dinner at South Edison

 There are plenty of options for restaurants in Montauk.
-To start the weekend on a sophisticated note, head to South Edison, which serves fresh seafood in an upscale-casual dining room with sleek city-meets-beach décor.
+To start the weekend on a sophisticated note, head just one block south of town to South Edison, which serves fresh seafood and farm-to-table cuisine in an upscale-casual dining room with sleek city-meets-beach décor.

 SATURDAY